 Budget Cuts Cause Concern for Provincial Parks

 On March 17, 2026, the provincial government released details of its upcoming annual budget.
-One item that catches our eye is that “the operation of provincially owned heritage properties with fewer than 5,000 visitors will be transferred to community partners or closed, in collaboration with our stakeholders.” (https://www.gnb.ca/en/gov/budget.html) As a result, a number of small local museums will not be opened this year.
-Also included on this list is the North Lake Provincial Park.
+One item that concerns us is that “the operation of provincially owned heritage properties with fewer than 5,000 visitors will be transferred to community partners or closed, in collaboration with our stakeholders.” (https://www.gnb.ca/en/gov/budget.html) As a result, several small local museums will not be opened this year.
+Also included on this list is the North Lake Provincial Park

 In a memo released to the media, the government confirmed the closure of the park and stated that four other provincial parks will remain open while the government moves to find private organizations or community partners to take them over.
-These parks are Val-Comeau in Tracadie, Anchorage on Grand Manan, Oak Bay near St. Stephen, and Cape Enrage.
+These parks include Val-Comeau in Tracadie, Anchorage on Grand Manan, Oak Bay near St. Stephen.
+Cape Enrage on the Bay of Fundy was also on this list, but due to funding cuts, it announced it will not open this summer.

 This idea of having our parks run by private interests can be an issue for a couple of reasons.
-First, this has been tried in the past with parks in New Brunswick, and in most cases the government ultimately had to take back control of the sites.
-Simply having different people run these parks is no guarantee for success.
+First, this has been tried in the past with parks in New Brunswick, and in some cases the government ultimately had to take back control of the sites.
+Meanwhile, some of these sites, such as Anchorage Provincial Park, are currently being run by community partners, and it is not yet clear what this change will mean to them.

 Finally, by making decisions that appear to prioritize monetizing our parks, we run the risk of more development in them to encourage people to stay overnight.
 This development could potentially jeopardize the natural areas within the parks, removing what makes these areas important destinations in the first place.